 The coronavirus outbreak means that GPs are doing more appointments on the phone or online instead of face to face.
 This is to reduce the risk of coronavirus to them and their patients.
 When you speak to them, they will ask about your symptoms and tell you if you need to go into the surgery to see a GP.

 They may suggest that you keep an eye on your symptoms and arrange another appointment to check in with them after a certain amount of time.
 Make sure you know when and how to contact them.
 And contact them again if your symptoms get worse or don’t get better.

 Getting the most out of your telephone appointment

 When you speak to the doctor, it can be difficult to remember everything you want to say.
 And it can be difficult to remember everything they say, especially on the phone.
-These tips will help you get the most out of your telephone appointment.
+There are things you can do to make it easier.